 Mark Twain (Samuel Clemons).
 The Adventures of Tom Sawyer, 1876, and The Adventures of Huckleberry Finn, 1885.

 Twain’s writing can be terrifically funny, caustic, satiric, even prophetic.
 Most readers won’t be disturbed by reading about the sentimentalized adventures of all-American scamp Tom Sawyer.
 But The Adventures of Huckleberry Finn, a more important work, may make painful reading because of the frequent use of the “N” word and other racist descriptions, causing it to be banned today from many school reading lists and libraries.
-I would urge readers to overcome that barrier and read this very important American work, approaching it with the understanding that Twain is not endorsing racism; instead, he is reporting and criticizing it.
+If you decide to take on that barrier, try approaching this seminal work with the perspective that Twain is not endorsing racism; instead, he is reporting and criticizing it.
 Huckleberry Finn satirizes the narrow, immoral views that average people widely accepted in his day.
 The point, theme, and purpose of Twain’s book is to show that slavery and racism are profoundly, morally wrong.

 The book also illustrates the characteristic American idea that a whole society and culture may be less morally enlightened than one young, “uncivilized,” yet simple loving heart.
 Huck’s journey down the Mississippi with his friend Jim, the escaping slave, is by turns funny, sad, maddening, harrowing, and heartbreaking.
 But overall it is a journey toward Huck’s moral understanding.
 Huck’s journey is our American journey.
-If we are not all the way there yet, this book shows we have at least come some way since it was published in 1885.
+We are not all the way there yet; but books like this one preserve a record of a past time, allowing us to examine whether we have come at least some way since it was published in 1885.

 Joel Chandler Harris, Uncle Remus: His Songs and Sayings-The Folklore of the Old Plantation.
 1880